-APERC started drafting of the APEC Energy Overview 2015 in November 2015.
+APERC released the APEC Energy Overview 2015 in May 2016.

-APERC will complete the APEC Energy Overview 2015 in May 2016.
+APERC will prepare for the APEC Energy Overview 2016 to be published in early 2017.

 D. PEER REVIEW ON ENERGY EFFICIENCY (PREE)

 Improving energy efficiency offers many cost-effective opportunities to achieve energy security, improve business productivity and mitigate greenhouse gas emissions.
 In the Sydney Declaration of September 2007, APEC Leaders agreed to start a peer review of energy efficiency policies through the voluntary APEC Energy Peer Review Mechanism.